-Civil, Women’s, and Union Rights Activist Aileen Clarke Hernandez was born Aileen Clarke to Jamaican immigrant parents on May 23, 1926, in Brooklyn, New York.
+Activist Aileen Clarke Hernandez was born Aileen Clarke to Jamaican immigrant parents on May 23, 1926, in Brooklyn, New York.
 Her mother, Ethel Louise Hall, was a theatrical seamstress, and her father, Charles Henry Clarke, was a brush maker for the Universal Negro Improvement Association (UNIA) founded by Marcus Garvey.
 Clarke attended elementary school at P.S.
-176 and Bay Ridge High School where she graduated as salutatorian, school newspaper editor, and vice president in 1943.
-She then enrolled at Howard University where her instructors included Alain Locke, E. Franklin Frazier, Howard Thurman, Ralph Bunche, Sterling Brown, Charles Hamilton Houston, Thurgood Marshall, and James Nabrit.
-Clarke graduated Magna Cum Laude with a Bachelor of Arts in Political Science in 1947.
-Later that same year, Clarke married Alfonso Hernandez, but the marriage dissolved just four years later.
+176 and Bay Ridge High School, where she graduated as salutatorian, school newspaper editor, and vice president in 1943.
+She enrolled at Howard University where her instructors included Alain Locke, E. Franklin Frazier, Howard Thurman, Ralph Bunche, Sterling Brown, Charles Hamilton Houston, Thurgood Marshall, and James Nabrit.
+Clarke graduated magna cum laude with a Bachelor of Arts in political science in 1947.
+That same year, Clarke married Alfonso Hernandez, but the marriage dissolved just four years later.
 The couple had no children.

 Keeping her married name, Hernandez briefly attended New York University before accepting an internship in Los Angeles, California, with the International Ladies Garment Workers Union (ILGWU).
 She became the education and public relations director for the Pacific Coast Region of the union.
-In 1961 she graduated from California State University at Los Angeles with her Master’s in Government.
-In 1960 Hernandez resigned from the ILGWU to join the re-election campaign of California’s comptroller and future United States senator, Allan Cranston.
-She was appointed by then California Governor Pat Brown to become the assistant chief of the California Division of Fair Employment Practices.
-Her first objective was to enforce the state’s anti-discrimination law for minorities.
+In 1961, she graduated from California State University at Los Angeles with her master’s in government.
+In 1960, Hernandez resigned from the ILGWU to join the re-election campaign of California’s comptroller and future United States senator, Allan Cranston.
+She was appointed by California Governor Pat Brown to become the assistant chief of the California Division of Fair Employment Practices.
+Her first objective was to enforce the state’s anti-discrimination law.

-As a result of her work, in 1964 President Lyndon Johnson appointed her to work on the newly-established Equal Employment Opportunity Commission (EEOC) where she was the only woman and the second person of color.
-She resigned in 1966 to form her own independent consulting firm, Aileen C. Hernandez & Associates, and co-found the National Organization for Women (NOW).
+As a result of her work, in 1964 President Lyndon Johnson appointed her to work on the newly-established Equal Employment Opportunity Commission (EEOC), where she was the only woman and the second person of color.
+She resigned in 1966 to form an independent consulting firm, Aileen C. Hernandez & Associates, and co-found the National Organization for Women (NOW).